commandbox-modules/commandbox-dotenv/README.md

 This command will inspect your .env.example file and help you fill out the values in your .env file.
 Additionally, it can only prompt you for new values using the `--new` flag.
 The exampleFileName, envFileName, and folder can all be customized, if desired.

+##### dotenv load

+This command will load arbitrary properties files into your CommandBox environment.
+Useful for task runners where you need to load a shared environment file.